-It is recommended that all of the social profiles are active and contain a wealth of useful information for customers such as contact information and hours of operations.
+It is recommended that all of the social profiles are active and contain a wealth of useful information for customers such as contact information and hours of operation.
 These profiles should also offer unique content in areas such as company descriptions to help these profiles rank better.

-Google My Business Posts
+Google Business Profile Posts

-Again, to quote Google, a Google My Business profile, “helps your business show up when it matters most: the moment customers search for your business or products or services like yours on Google Search and Maps.
-By logging into your Google My Business account, you can update your address, phone number, website, open hours, and more to help customers find and connect with your business.
+Again, to quote Google, a Google Business Profile “helps your business show up when it matters most: the moment customers search for your business or products or services like yours on Google Search and Maps.
+By logging into your Google Business Profile account, you can update your address, phone number, website, open hours, and more to help customers find and connect with your business.
 Keep your profile updated with fresh photos, special offers, and promotions to make it easy for customers to choose you."
 Make sure your client claims their profile and keeps it updated with correct hours, payment information, photos, and more.
 It goes a long way to creating a great first impression with customers.

 Since 91 percent of people trust online reviews as much as personal recommendations, monitoring what people say about a business is crucial.
 This is especially true with Google reviews, which are highly visible to anyone searching for the business.
-Reviews on Google appear next to the Business Profile in Maps and Search, and help the business stand out on Google.
+Reviews on Google appear next to the Business Profile in Maps and Search and help the business stand out on Google.
 While negative reviews can seldom be removed, good reputation management is just as much about handling the negative as it is positive.
 Take the time to respond to negative reviews to offer a good customer experience, and hopefully turn something negative into a positive for the customer.